 Anna: I mainly check out books, come to the Reading Group and use the study space.
-I’m awful at concentrating on stuff at home so I come here, it’s such a lovely space.
 I love the Hayward Room, sitting up on the top on the mezzanine to work.
 I love this too [pointing to the Nook we’re sitting in] it reminds me of uni.
 You can put your headphones in, plug your laptop in, and you’re kind of in your zone.

 Natalia: I love using the reservations service.
 I have a huge list on my library account of all my favourites so I’ll reserve the one I want and come and pick it up when it’s ready.
 I started listening to audiobooks because my dad had always listened to them and he said I should give it a go.
 So, I started using BorrowBox and Libby last year – I listened to all the Harry Potter books read by Stephen Fry, I absolutely loved it, it was like reliving my childhood.
 And then I listened to Becoming by Michelle Obama, read by her, and I felt like I was getting life advice for 18 hours, it was amazing.

 Abi: What do you enjoy about the Reading Group?